fmuyassarov/cri-resource-manager/docs/policy/balloons.md

     preferring exclusive CPUs, as long as there are enough free CPUs.
 The default is `false`: prefer filling and inflating existing balloons over creating new ones.
+  - `ShareIdleCPUsInSame`: Whenever the number of or sizes of balloons change, idle CPUs (that do not belong to any balloon) are reshared as extra CPUs to workloads in balloons with this option.
+The value sets locality of allowed extra CPUs that will be common to these workloads.
+    - `system`: workloads are allowed to use idle CPUs available anywhere in the system.
+    - `package`: ...allowed to use idle CPUs in the same package(s) (sockets) as the balloon.
+    - `die`: ...in the same die(s) as the balloon.
+    - `numa`: ...in the same numa node(s) as the balloon.
+    - `core`: ...allowed to use idle CPU threads in the same cores with the balloon.
   - `AllocatorPriority` (0: High, 1: Normal, 2: Low, 3: None).
 CPU
     allocator parameter, used when creating new or resizing existing balloons.
 If there are balloon types with pre-created balloons